modeset/-deprecated-utensils/app/assets/components/tip/readme.md

 ## API

 ### #new
-Create a new `Tip` instance programmatically.
+Create a new instance of `Tip` programmatically.
 Normally this is handled through `Bindable`.

 ```coffee